 To deal with stress, consider trying some of the following tips:

-- Find your triggers.
-Everyone has different stress triggers.
+- Find you what activates you.
+Everyone has different things that activate their stress response.
 Simply identifying them before they become an issue can help you find ways to get around them or minimize your exposure to them.

 - Make time for exercise.
 Taking 15 or 20 minutes every day for activity that gets your heart rate up can help reduce stress and improve your mood.
 Walking or biking to work instead of driving can help you avoid rush-hour traffic and start your day with increased energy.